Glossary

 Updated February 28, 2026

-Water Intake Goals aim to keep hydration steady across daily life and training.
-That practical rhythm is a core behavior in 10 Tips to Stick to Your Macro Goals (and Make Tracking Easier).
+Water Intake Goals provide a structured framework for matching fluid intake to daily needs and training demands.
+For broader hydration context, see 10 Tips to Stick to Your Macro Goals (and Make Tracking Easier).

 SituationStarting goal